gazebosim/gz-mujoco/sdformat_mjcf/README.md

-# GZ-MUJOCO
+# sdformat-mjcf

 This Python package allows bidirectional conversion between SDFormat and MJCF to share worlds and robot models.
 We have created a command line tool to convert between these two formats.
-It takes as input an SDF file that works in Gazebo Sim and produces as output a MJCF file that works in Mujoco with approximately equivalent results; and vice versa.
+It takes as input an SDFormat file that works in Gazebo Sim and produces as output a MJCF file that works in Mujoco with approximately equivalent results; and vice versa.

-## Install gz-mujoco
+## Install sdformat-mjcf

 To start development, create a python3 virtual environment, upgrade pip and install dm-control